top of page

 Traversing the North and South islands.

-Heading south, given the distance from Kingsborough to Bay City is 230 miles, going in the opposite direction some 220 miles, to the most northerly city on the North Island, appropriately named 'North Deal' (I did think about calling it 'New Deal' but decided against...) it comes to a total distance of 450 miles.
+Heading south, the distance from Kingsborough to Bay City is 230 miles; going in the opposite direction to the most northerly city on the North Island is some 220 miles.
+This northern outpost, appropriately named 'North Deal' (I did think about calling it 'New Deal' but decided against...) is a total distance of 450 miles from the tip of the south to the top of the north.

-You couldn't miss The Kingsborough Islands on a real map.
+You couldn't miss The Kingsborough Islands in reality.

 (more to come soon).